ferrance/dizave58/readme.md

 The main difference is that the gui and control keys are swapped.
 This is shown in the OLED.
 This makes it pretty painless to switch between PC and Mac, at least for the tools that I use.

-Soon, this feature will also ensure that the keyboard sends unicode correctly for the selected OS.
+But this also allows the keyboard to send unicode correctly based on the selected OS.

 ## Misc Features

-Hold down space key for shift.
+The large thumb keys are space and backspace, respectively.
+I had originally used space and enter, like many other keymaps, but backspace is used much more frequently so I moved it to the more accessible location.

+The large thumb keys operate as shift when held.
+This has made a huge difference for me.
+I can'd believe space isn't shift everywhere, it just works so well.

 # todo